joffrey-bion/idle-planet-miner-helper/README.md

         - cash income is calculated by converting the total ore production into money using the current market
     - compute the difference between the current galaxy's income and the target galaxy's income
-        - find the time at which we get back the investment made (ROI=1 time) from the difference alone (remember to add the time taken to smelt/craft stuff for all actions)
+        - find the time at which we get back the investment made (ROI=1 time) from the difference alone (remember to add the time taken to perform the actions)
         - note that the diff may be 0 (in case the action just unlocks something without improving revenue directly), hence the need for considering more actions from here (even for non-0 diffs, because combined actions can yield more)